 “Above three fourths of these little innocents fall a sacrifice under two years old. … Could we but conquer the prejudices of the times, and abolish unnatural and absurd practices … occasioned by improper food; such as all kinds of pap, whether made from flour bread, or biscuit … To prevent all these unhappy consequences, let us but for a moment reflect that every mother is designed by Nature to foster her own child.”

 Pleas for mothers to breastfeed, do away with dry nursing, and stop using wet nurses continued into the 1800s.
-One early nineteenth-century journal maintained that “it is manifestly the design of nature, that the infant should draw its food from the mother’s breasts; it is [also] reasonable to presume that this design cannot be contravened, without subjecting both mother and infant to an increased liability to injurious consequences.”
+One early nineteenth-century journal, The Botanico-Medical Recorder, maintained that “it is manifestly the design of nature, that the infant should draw its food from the mother’s breasts; it is [also] reasonable to presume that this design cannot be contravened, without subjecting both mother and infant to an increased liability to injurious consequences.”
 By the Victorian Era, child rearing experts and medical journalists became more vocal.
 They also began to appeal to women’s emotions by publicizing the evils of wet nursing without having any facts to back them up.
 These appeals, along with popularization against wet nurses by theologians and doctors, introduction of the feeding bottle, and creation of the world’s first commercial infant formula, caused Victorian mothers to slowly abandon the practice of hiring and using wet nurses.

 - The Cabinet of Curiosities, Or Wonders of the World Displayed: Forming a Repository of Whatever is Remarkable in the Regions of Nature and Art, Extraordinary Events, and Eccentric Biography.
 With Forty-three Illustrations (New York: Piercy & Reed, 1840), p.
 156.